2019 Hungarian Grand Prix

+The 70-lap race was won by Lewis Hamilton after opting for a two-stop strategy which allowed him to overtake Max Verstappen with four laps to go, despite Verstappen led the majority of the race and took pole position for the first time in his career.
+The podium was rounded up by Ferrari's Sebastian Vettel in third, just ahead of teammate Charles Leclerc.
+All cars apart from the top four drivers and retiree Romain Grosjean were lapped by Hamilton at least once.

+This was also Pierre Gasly's final race for Red Bull Racing before being demoted to its sister team Toro Rosso following a driver swap with rookie Alexander Albon prior to the next round in Belgium.

 Background

 Entrants

 The drivers and teams entered were the same as those on the season entry list with no additional stand-in drivers for either the race or practice.
+Alexander Albon and Pierre Gasly contested their last races for Scuderia Toro Rosso and Red Bull Racing respectively before swapping teams from the next race onward.

 Championship standings before the race

 Heading into the weekend it was Lewis Hamilton and Mercedes who held a lead of 41 and 148 points in the drivers and constructors championships respectively.
 The size of their leads meant that both would still be leading their respective championships after the race regardless of the race result.

 Qualifying

 Max Verstappen was fastest, becoming the first Dutch Formula 1 driver to be on pole and also the 100th different driver to be on pole in Formula 1 history.
 He was followed by Mercedes' drivers Valtteri Bottas and Lewis Hamilton.